NTumbleBit/NTumbleBit/README.md

 You will also need a synchronized Bitcoin Full node (pruned nodes also work), with the RPC server running.

-##Build and run

-Check out on the [wiki](https://github.com/NTumbleBit/NTumbleBit/wiki/How-to-Run).

 ##Project status
 The current version has an implementation of:
-* Puzzle Solver algorithm
+* Puzzle Solver Algorithm
-* Puzzle Promise algorithm
+* Puzzle Promise Algorithm
-* Tumbler mode server
+* TumbleBit: Classic Tumbler Mode

 ### What is next

 1. TOR integration for Tumbler server and client
 2. Localhost website as user interface for Tumbler server and Tumbler Client.
-3. Payment Hub
+3. TumbleBit: Uni-directional Paymen Hub Mode

 ## Developing on Linux or Mac